Creative Inspirations: Mark Mothersbaugh, Music Composer

 In this installment of Creative Inspirations, we meet music composer and DEVO founder Mark Mothersbaugh at home at Mutato Muzika, his studio on Sunset Boulevard in West Hollywood.
 This is where he and his fellow spuds (Mutato combines mutant and potato) create some of film and television's most compelling music.

 Mark reveals what drives his projects that have ranged from Clio Award-winning commercials, to Emmy Award-winning music for television, to soundtracks for popular video games.
 Mark shows us his stunning paintings and drawings that have been shown in galleries around the world, and shares his motivation behind being an artist working in various media, his fascination with mutants and symmetry, and using Photoshop to manipulate his work.
 He also discusses how the unique DEVO sound, look, and philosophy first came together, and why after a 28-year break, they came back together with a new album and tour.

-He said, "Take that sound and mix it with Ennio Morricone and then just give me a Mark Mothersbaugh filter on the whole thing" and I thought, okay.
-You'd look at the scene.
-You decide what you'd want to write.
-You do it really fast.
+- He said take that sound and mix it with Ennio Morricone and then just give me a Mark Mothersbaugh filter on the whole thing.
+And I thought okay.
+You'd look at a scene, you'd decide what you wanted to write.
+You'd do it really fast.
 You couldn't really do a lot of different alternative takes.
-You just had to just like get it out.
+You just had to just get it out.
 Something about that was really exciting, how immediate it was.
-It was kind of scary in a way too.
-Part of his job was making sure that things stayed broken, which is kind of what circuit bending is in a way, is breaking things in a creative fashion.
+It was kind of scary, you know, in a way too. - Part of his job was making sure that things stayed broken, which is kind of what circuit-bending is, in a way.
+Breaking things in a creative fashion.

 Audio Recording Techniques1,275,513 Views